Tarbela Dam

-The Tarbela Dam is built on the Indus at Bara near the village of Tarbela.
-It is about 30 km from the town of Attock.
-When the Indus leaves the Himalayans foothills and enters the Potwar pleateau, the water is stored in the reservoir of the dam.
-It is 143 meters high, has an area of 243 square km, storage capacity of 119 billion cubic meters of water and has nine gates to control the outflow of water.
-The dam was completed in 1976 and was designed to utilize water from the Indus River for irrigation, flood control, and the generation of hydroelectric power by storing flows during the monsoon period and subsequently releasing stored water during the low flow period in winter.
-The installed capacity of the 4,888 MW Tarbela hydroelectric power stations will increase to 6,298 MW after completion of the planned fifth extension financed by Asian Infrastructure Investment Bank and the World Bank.
+The Tarbela Dam is located where the Indus River emerges from the foothills of the Himalayas and enters the Pothohar Plateau.
+The dam has a reservoir that stores water for irrigation, flood control, and hydroelectric power generation, capturing monsoon flows and releasing water during the low-flow winter period.
+The average annual flow available is 101 billion cubic meters (3221 m3/sec).
+It has a storage capacity of 11.9 billion cubic meters.
+The dam was completed in 1976.
+The installed capacity of the 4,888 MW Tarbela hydroelectric power stations will increase to 6,418 MW after completion of the planned fifth extension financed by Asian Infrastructure Investment Bank and the World Bank.
+Then, it will be the 12th largest hydroelectric dam in the world, for electricity production capacity.

 Project description

-The dam is at a narrow spot in the Indus River valley, named after the town of Tarbela in the Haripur District of Hazara Division, Pakistan.
+The dam is at a narrow spot in the Indus River valley, named after the town of Tarbela in the Haripur District of the Hazara Division within the Khyber Pakhtunkhwa province of Pakistan.

 The main dam wall, built of earth and rock fill, stretches 2743 m from the island to river right, standing 148 m high.
 A pair of concrete auxiliary dams spans the river from the island to river left.
-The dam's two spillways are on the auxiliary dams rather than the main dam.
-The main spillway has a discharge capacity of 18406 m3/s and the auxiliary spillway, 24070 m3/s.
-Annually, over 70% of water discharged at Tarbela passes over the spillways and is not used for hydropower generation.
+The dam's two spillways are near the auxiliary dams rather than the main dam.
+The main service spillway has a discharge capacity of 18406 m3/s and the auxiliary spillway, 24070 m3/s.
+Annually, over 70% of water discharged at Tarbela passes over the spillways without being used for hydropower generation.

 Five large tunnels were constructed as part of the outlet works.
-Hydroelectricity is generated from turbines in tunnel 1 through 3, while tunnels 4 and 5 were designed for irrigation use.
-Both tunnels are to be converted to hydropower tunnels to increase Tarbela's electricity-generating capacity.
-These tunnels were originally used to divert the Indus River while the dam was being constructed.
+Hydroelectricity is now generated from turbines in tunnel 1 through 4, while tunnel 5 is used for irrigation use.
+This tunnel is to be converted to hydropower use to increase Tarbela's electricity-generating capacity.
+The first four tunnels were originally used to divert the river while the dam was being constructed.

-MA hydroelectric power plant on the right side of the main dam houses 14 generators fed with water from outlet tunnels 1, 2, and 3.
-There are four 175 MW generators on tunnel 1, six 175 MW generators on tunnel 2, and four 432 MW generators on tunnel 3, for a total generating capacity of 3,478 MW.
+MA hydroelectric power plant on the right side of the main dam houses 17 generators fed with water from outlet tunnels 1, 2, and 3.
+There are four 175 MW generators on tunnel 1, six 175 MW generators on tunnel 2, four 432 MW generators on tunnel 3 and three 470 MW generators on tunnel 4, for a total generating capacity of 4,888 MW.